mudassir-crypto/obs-notes/Java/Java.md

 Method Overloading:
 * defining multiple functions within a class with same name
-* Atleast one must be present while constructor overloading
+* Atleast one must be present while method overloading
    1. Number of arguments may differ
    2. Type of arguments may differ
    3. Order of arguments may differ